callelito/DEMO_Jenkins_PlatformIO/README.md

 The setup here is exactly the same as for the Build Server.
 Only now we use a new account so we get a different token.
 We then setup a credential called `TEST_TOKEN`.

-This test server has a couple of boards plugged in availiable.
-It will run both unit test nativly on the server as well on the embedded devices.
+This test server has a couple of boards plugged in available.
+It will run both unit test natively on the server as well on the embedded devices.

 Which test are run where are defined inside the [`platformio.ini` file](platformio.ini).
 * [PlatformIO Project Configuration File docs](https://docs.platformio.org/page/projectconf.html)

 Inside here we can provide a selection of tests which each environment should ignore.
-For example the native test environment ignores all the tests in the `test_embedded` folder and the embeded environments ignore all the tests in the `test_native` folder.
+For example the native test environment ignores all the tests in the `test_embedded` folder and the embedded environments ignore all the tests in the `test_native` folder.
 (The `megaatmega2560` environment ignores all tests as it is the environment we used to simulate deployment.)

 When running `pio remote [test|run]` you may have to specify the upload port if **PlatformIO** can not identify where it is.
 We did it here for `nanoatmega328` environment.

 One note is that this can instead be passed as an argument to the command, that way multiple pio remote agents can be enabled even if they use different ports for their boards.
-So a script can be setup which first lists all availiable agents and devices, then specifies the specific agent and device port of the board of intrest.
+So a script can be setup which first lists all available agents and devices, then specifies the specific agent and device port of the board of interest.

  #### Hardware Test Server

- This server needs to have **PlatformIO** installed as well as be accessable via SSH.
-In the same way we made the webhook path availiable for the Jenkins server we can make the ssh port availiable for the Hardware Test server using an applicationg like [ngrok](https://ngrok.com/).
+ This server needs to have **PlatformIO** installed as well as be accessible via SSH.
+In the same way we made the webhook path available for the Jenkins server we can make the ssh port availiable for the Hardware Test server using an applicationg like [ngrok](https://ngrok.com/).
  We will setup this server as a **Jenkins** SSH slave agent.
  The **Jenkins** documentation has a howto on setting this up.
  * [Distributed Builds - Have master launch agent via SSH](https://wiki.jenkins.io/display/JENKINS/Distributed+builds#Distributedbuilds-Havemasterlaunchagentviassh)